Azure Orchestrator

 3. Run Azure CLI with DataOps vault enabled

-Because in most cases, you will need to leverage context from other jobs within a DataOps pipeline, you need access to the DataOps vault.
+In most cases, you will need to leverage context from other jobs within a DataOps pipeline, and you need access to the DataOps.live vault.
 Therefore, the best practice is to include /dataops

 in your script tag before executing the Azure CLI.
 For example: